 Suppliers shall have a system for reporting and handling concerns, including any breaches of the Principles in their own operations or with subcontractors, and shall without delay inform KONGSBERG in writing of any concerns related to business with KONGSBERG.
 KONGSBERG expects full cooperation in relation to the investigation of these matters.
 Suppliers shall not practice retaliation against anyone raising or helping to address a genuine business integrity concern.
 Our suppliers shall implement programmes to ensure confidentiality and protection of whistle-blowers.
-Questions or reporting of concerns can be made to ethics@kongsberg.com or KONGSBERG's web-based whistle-blower channel: https://www.kongsberg.com/our-commitment/raising-concerns.
+Questions or reporting of concerns can be made to ethics@kongsberg.com or anonymous to KONGSBERG's web-based whistle-blower channel: https://kongsberg.whistleblowernetwork.net.